moonsdust/uniticplatformusage/README.md

 # Unitic Platform Usage Interface

 One of the pages for signing up for Unitic's treatment platform.
-Created using Next.js and Tailwind CSS.
+Built using Next.js and Tailwind CSS.

 ![Platform Usage Page](/public/images/platformusage.png)